Differences between Elle Stone's "GIMP-CCE" and default GIMP-2.10 — unless you have a really good reason to the contrary, use default GIMP-2.10

 Which RGB working color space(s) can you use?

-In default GIMP, because the code uses hard-coded sRGB parameters, you should only edit sRGB images.
+When using default GIMP-2.10, because the code uses hard-coded sRGB parameters, you should only edit sRGB images.
+This is true as of August 2018 and might not be true at any date later than August 2018.

 In GIMP-CCE, you can edit in any well-behaved RGB working space, although many editing operations won't produce technically correct results unless you edit in a linear gamma version of your preferred RGB working space.
 For most editing purposes I recommend that you convert your image to one of the linear gamma RGB working space profiles from my github ICC profiles.
 My github ICC profiles include the following RGB working space profiles, with TRC variants for each profile (including of course the linear gamma TRC): ACES and ACEScg, Rec.2020, ProphotoRGB, AdobeRGB1998, and sRGB, plus several less commonly RGB working spaces.